The Campbell Airship

-Peter Campbell Airship, America was built by Peter Campbell, a jeweler in Brooklyn, New York.
-The America was 18,000 cubic-foot hot air airship balloon.
-The airship America was ovoid-shaped, about 60 feet long and 42 feet wide.
+Peter Campbell was a jeweler in Brooklyn, New York and aeronautical enthusiast who had discussed his concept with others like Horace Greeley and Samuel Morse before beginning construction in 1888.
+Campbell hoped to eventually produce his airship for $1,500 a piece and use them to handle passenger traffic in large cities.

+Design

+The design was a semi-rigid airship, using a metal rod for an external keel.
+The envelope was 60 feet long and 42 feet wide, for a total of 18,000 cubic feet.
 The balloon was made of Japanese silk.
-Nassau Gas Company of Wallabout Bay made an engine that powered an eight-foot diameter propeller under the airship to give it lift.
+The ship was propelled by a hand crank and propeller, with a second propeller beneath the car for vertical control.
 The rudder, which gave the airship steering, was constructed of a light fabric stretched over a reed frame.
 Hinged wings on both sides gave it control.
-Peter Campbell had the airship do some short trials at Coney Island.
-Peter Carmont Campbell held US patent, number US-1887-362605 for his airship, America.
-Peter Campbell had his airship, America on display at Geary’s World Museum.
+Campbell held a US patent, number US-1887-362605 for his airship.

+Initial Trial

+By December 1888, Campbell and his team had prepared the airship for an initial test flight.
+Campbell employed James K. Allen, the eldest son of American balloonist James Allen, to pilot the craft.
+After waiting for good weather, Allen ascended on 8 December 1888 in front of a few hundred people on Coney Island.

+In a 28 December 1888 edition of the Chicago Tribune, aviation pioneer Octave Chanute published an anonymous analysis of Campbell's initial effort.
+Chanute noted that while Campbell may have made notable progress in designing improved steering methods, the ship did not have enough lift capacity to carry a large enough motor.
+Chanute estimated that the airship could not manage more than 6-8 miles per hour for 1-2 hours of flight.

+Failed Flight

+After breaking for the winter, Campbell attempted a second flight, having enlisted Hogan to pilot the airship.
+Hogan was an experienced balloonist with over 200 ascensions.
+The first attempt occurred on 19 Jun 1889 in front of about 500 people at the Manhattan Athletic Club.
+The attempt was called off after several hours, as the gas-generating tanks leaked and failed to fill the bag.

-On July 16, 1889 at 10 o’clock America took off on a demonstration inaugural flight from Brooklyn.
-Peter Campbell had with him in the car Professor E. D. Hogan (1852–1889), an aeronaut with experience in airship flying.
-Professor E. D. Hogan had made over 200 flights before flying the America.
-Hundreds of New Yorkers came to see the demonstration inaugural flight.
+A second attempt was made on 16 July 1889.
+At 10 o’clock Hogan took off on a flight from Brooklyn.
+Hundreds of New Yorkers came to see the flight.
 When the command was given to release the holding ropes, the airship was discovered to be too light for the gas in the balloon, and the airship quickly ascended to 1,000 feet.
 Professor E. D. Hogan started the engine to control the flight, but the eight-foot-long propeller under the airship broke off and crashed to the ground.
-The mechanical failure and now loss of control caused the wind blow the airship out to sea.
-The airship went out over the North Atlantic Ocean, East of Atlantic City, New Jersey in a southeasterly direction.
-There were some reports from ships that had seen the airship from afar, but neither the airship nor Professor E. D. Hogan were found.
+The mechanical failure and now loss of control caused the wind to blow the airship out to sea.
+The airship went out over the Atlantic Ocean, south of Long Island.

-On September 4, 1888 Professor Edward D Hogan made the very first parachute jump off a hot-air balloon descending Quebec, Canada from 7,000 feet.
-Professor Edward D Hogan was born in 1852 in Canada.
-His first balloon ride was in September 1870.
-He moved to Jackson, Michigan at age 16.
-His brother John Hogan was killed in a balloon lift off on August 29, 1891 at the Detroit Fair.
-John was at the fairground performing a trapeze act under a balloon at 1,000 feet.
-He lost his grip and fell.